Tennessee whiskey: Whiskey made in Tennessee that is not "Tennessee whiskey"

 All Tennessee whiskey is from Tennessee, but not all whiskey from Tennessee is "Tennessee whiskey".
 For example, the Ole Smoky Distillery (which began operation in 2010) is located in Tennessee and produces several whiskey products, but they are not sold as Tennessee whiskey because they do not meet all the criteria necessary for such.
-Instead, they are usually marketed under other terms, such as "Tennessee moonshine".
+Instead, they are usually marketed under other terms, such as "Tennessee moonshine", “bourbon whiskey”, or simply “whiskey”.

+Chattanooga Whiskey's Tennessee High Malt style of whiskey making generally meet all of the Bourbon requirements for Tennessee Whiskey, however its products do not undergo the Lincoln County filtration process.

 George Dickel began production of a rye whiskey in 2012 that also cannot be labeled a Tennessee whiskey because it is produced from a rye-based mash and is not distilled in Tennessee.
 Most of the stages of its production are conducted under contract in Indiana, and the whiskey is then trucked to the Diageo bottling plant in Plainfield, Illinois, for filtering with charcoal made at the Dickel distillery and then bottling.
 In early 2014, the brand introduced a white corn whiskey using an unaged version of its standard mashbill, which consists of more than 80% corn, allowing for its sale as "corn whiskey".
 The bottle makes no reference to Tennessee whiskey.
 Dickel would go on to release a Bourbon whiskey.

 Production began in 2012 of a Jack Daniel's Tennessee Rye.
 As it is 70% rye, it is not labeled as a Tennessee whiskey.
 A limited initial release that was not aged in wood was labeled "Spirits Distilled from Grain".
 A second limited release, called "Rested Rye", was released after two years of aging and labeled a straight rye whiskey.
 A fully aged version was released in 2017.

 As of 2017, Benjamin Prichard's also produces a Tennessee Rye Whiskey, a malt whiskey, two whiskeys labeled as bourbon, and an unaged corn whiskey called Lincoln County Lightning.
 Like Prichard's Tennessee whiskey, these are not charcoal filtered prior to aging.

 As of 2014, Popcorn Sutton's Tennessee White Whiskey was an unaged corn whiskey produced in Tennessee.